nsrau/azure-docs.it-it/articles/cosmos-db/mongodb-mongoose.md

    var env = require('dotenv').config();   //Use the .env file to load the variables
     ```

 5. Aggiungere la stringa di connessione Cosmos DB e il nome Cosmos DB al file ```.env```.
-Sostituite i segnaposto (cosmos-account-name) e "dbname" con il nome e il nome del database Cosmos, senza i simboli delle parentesi graffe.
+Sostituire i segnaposto {Cosmos-account-name} e {dbname} con il nome dell'account Cosmos e il nome del database, senza i simboli delle parentesi graffe.

     ```JavaScript
    # You can get the following connection details from the Azure portal.
 You can find the details on the Connection string pane of your Azure Cosmos account.